US: Iowa releases delayed Democratic caucus results | DW | 04.02.2020

-With 62% of the results available Buttigieg holds a narrow lead over Sanders, with Warren in third.
-The partial results were issued following technical issues with a new app used to count support for the candidates.
+With 62% of results available Pete Buttigieg holds a lead over Bernie Sanders, with Elizabeth Warren in third.
+Partial results were released following technical issues with an app used to count support for candidates.

 The Democratic Party of Iowa released partial results on Tuesday from the previous day's presidential caucuses.

-According to the partial results, Pete Buttigieg led with a current 26.9% of the state's Democratic support, followed by Bernie Sanders with 25.1%.
+According to State Democratic officials, 62% of the caucus results were released.
+The initial data showed Pete Buttigieg leading with 26.9% of the state's Democratic support, followed by Bernie Sanders with 25.1%.

-Elizabeth Warren has so far achieved an 18.3% share of support, while former Vice President Joe Biden earned 15.6%.
+Elizabeth Warren followed in third, with an 18.3% share of support, while former Vice President Joe Biden earned 15.6%.

 The release of the results followed a tense day, which saw caucusgoers widely confused when no results had been released more than 12 hours after the polls closed.